apimento/newLetsGo/README.md

 I want the User to be able to scroll through workout entries through the body of the screen.
 I want to seperate items from each other in the logs.
 I want the User's data to be sorted into folders based on entry time (options: Year, Month, Week).
-I want to create and apply a pencil icon on the Edit button to replace the P.
+I want to create and apply a pencil icon on the Edit button to replace the "E".